I’ve seen several statements by South Carolina public officials lately in media reports that give me pause.

 People are Overdosing on Synthetic Marijuana, or “Spice”

 I assume that he is referring to reported cases of overdoses on “spice,” or synthetic marijuana.
-Possibly he has seen a misleading report like this one, where they show a picture of a marijuana bud and a CBD oil container with the headline “CBD Oil Causing Mass Overdoses Across the United States.”
+Possibly he has seen a misleading report where they show a picture of a marijuana bud and a CBD oil container with the headline “CBD Oil Causing Mass Overdoses Across the United States.”
 The article was published by a company who is offering to train law enforcement across the country.

 But, when you read the article, there were no overdoses on CBD oil.
 The products contained “spice” or other chemicals, and no CBD at all – it wasn’t CBD oil.